JardaMartan/meeting-recording/README.md

 ---
 ## How to Install
 The Bot is written in Python and is provided for [Docker Compose](https://docs.docker.com/compose/).
 Following steps are needed to get it running in a Docker environment.
+The Docker image can be either built locally (follow all steps in this section) or used from Docker Hub.
+Docker Hub approach is easier mainly due to an automated update process.

+To use the Docker Hub image, follow the configuration steps 1 - 4 and then run `docker-compose -f docker-compose-dockerhub.yml up` with optional `-d` parameter.

 ### 1. Download from Github
 a) Create a folder where the application will be stored, run